 St Davids Swansea provides well-appointed room types such as Bronze, Silver, Gold Ensuites and Bronze Studios designed for comfort and functionality.
 Each room of Student Roost St Davids features a small double bed, offering a cosy space for restful nights.
 The convenience of an ensuite bathroom, complete with shower, toilet, and basin, ensures privacy and ease.
 Store your belongings in the provided wardrobe and chest of drawers, keeping your living space tidy and organised.
 A desk and chair create an ideal study area for focused work on assignments or exam preparation.
 Stay connected with high-speed WiFi available in every room at St Davids Swansea, allowing you to easily access online resources or keep in touch with friends and family.

 St Davids student accommodation boasts an impressive array of common amenities to enhance your university living experience.
 Keep fit at the gym, and when laundry day comes around, make use of the coin-operated communal laundry facilities.
 Cyclists can safely store their bikes in the dedicated bike storage area.
 For academic pursuits, a quiet study area is available to help you focus on your work.
-Unwind in the cinema room or socialise with peers in the entertainment area.
+Unwind in the cinema room.
 Vending machine offer quick snacks and drinks for those busy days.
 Your safety and comfort are prioritised with 24-hour on-site staff, CCTV, and a controlled access gate, providing a secure environment for all residents at St Davids Swansea.

 St Davids Swansea provides a fantastic base for students looking to immerse themselves in the city's rich cultural heritage.
 Swansea University, Swansea University Bay Campus, and the University of Wales Trinity Saint David (Swansea Campus) offer world-class higher education and are just within the vicinity of this amazing Swansea student accommodation.